lttb/redux-wsat/README.md

 So thats it - we send all **actions** from client to server and then transfer them for each client (includes author), where they dispatch and update clients store and UI.

-You can also check [counter example](https://github.com/lttb/redux-wsat/tree/master/examples/counter)
+You can also check [counter example](https://github.com/lttb/redux-wsat/tree/master/examples/counter) with async socket initialization and action dispatch in socket event listners